NCDaly/ORCAS-CSI-FiSh/README.md

 The implementation depends on GMP for the Babai nearest plane step

-Build with "make testcsifish"
+Build with "make testorcas"

-Run with "./testcsifish"
+Run with "./testorcas"